1-12: Multiple Conditions

 7.1 Masking a dataframe

 A common use for a Boolean vector is to reduce (or mask) a dataframe to rows that meet a condition.
-We can create a dataframe that contains only the rows with sunny days using the Boolean vector sunnyDayBool.

 ### Using a Boolean vector to "mask" a dataframe